 - up to two drinks per day for men ages 65 and younger

 - up to one drink per day for men older than 65

-In addition to knowing your recommended amounts for moderate alcohol consumption, it’s just as important to understand what one drink means:
+In addition to knowing your recommended amounts for moderate alcohol consumption, it’s just as important to understand what

 - one 12-ounce (oz.) glass of beer with 5 percent alcohol by volume (ABV)

 - one 8- to 9-oz. glass of malt liquor with 7 percent ABV